riceset/Hugo/content/articles/Introduction-to-pointers-in-C.md

 int *pointer;
 ```

-Now that we declared our pointer variable, let’s try assigning it the address of the variable `num`
+Now that we declared our pointer variable let’s try assigning it the address of the variable `num`

 ```c
 pointer = &num;